Home Security:

 Home Defense

-In suburban Pittsburgh, 90-year-old Shannon Dale was clearing snow from his sidewalk when a man approached and engaged him in conversation as three other men sneaked into his house.
-The man then followed Dale inside where the four robbers bound and beat him.
-His wife, Freda, 89, already bound, died of a heart attack as her husband lay helpless nearby.
-It happened on a country road where everybody had felt safe.
+In suburban Pittsburgh, a woman was clearing snow from her driveway when a man approached and distracted her in conversation as three other men sneaked into her house on a country road where everybody felt safe.

 EVER CLEVER SCAM-INS

-On the Oprah TV show, to demonstrate how easily people fall for a scam-in, a hidden camera recorded a male staff-member wearing an ordinary business suit with a phony police ID tag typed on an ordinary typewriter with ordinary paper and knocking on the doors of 100 homes - pretending to be a police detective.
-Every single one invited him in.
+On an Oprah TV show, to demonstrate how easily people fall for a scam-in, a hidden camera recorded a male staff-member pretending to be a police detective.
+He wore an ordinary business suit with a phony police ID tag printed on ordinary paper, and knocked on the doors of 100 homes.
+They all invited him in.

-Two predators knocked on the door of a Pennsylvania home claiming to be looking for a lost dog.
-When the duped homeowner opened his door to get a better look at the photo they held, they pushed-in and robbed him.
+Two criminals knocked on the door of a Pennsylvania home claiming to be looking for a lost dog.
+When the homeowner opened his door to get a better look at the photo they held, they pushed-in and robbed him.

-Roger Broadway had just been released from prison when, in front of a halfway house, he was hired as a door-to-door magazine salesman in Tennessee.
+Roger Broadway had just been released from a Tennessee prison when, in front of a halfway house, he was hired as a door-to-door magazine salesman.
 His employer went around in a van picking up any salespeople they could find.
 Broadway knocked on the door of Eskalene DeBorde, 66, got into her home, and murdered her.

 URGENT SCAM-INS TO PRESSURE YOU